← Back to Blog

 Step 4: Create a Master Conversion Action

 In Google Ads, go to Tools → Conversions.
 Create a conversion action called "Lead" that counts form submissions AND calls.
 This gives you one unified CPL metric that combines both sources.
+Set the value to your average consultation revenue if you want to run Target ROAS bidding — most healthcare practices set it to the average consultation no-show-adjusted revenue ($150–$400 depending on procedure type).

 Step 5: Test Everything

 Submit a test form yourself.
 Make a test call to your tracking number.
 Wait 24 hours.
 Go to Google Ads → Conversions and verify the data shows up.
+Check that the conversion window is set correctly — healthcare has longer consideration cycles, so set your form submission window to 30 days and call window to 7 days.

 HIPAA Compliance: What NOT to Track